kourtneya/mkdocs/README.md

 ```
 2. Run Docker image
 ```
-docker run -p {hostPort}:8000 -v {localProjectDir}:/home mkdocs:latest
+docker run --name mkdocks -p {hostPort}:8000 -v {localProjectDir}:/home ghcr.io/kourtneya/mkdocs:latest
 ```
-> In the run command mount the directory of the project on your local to the `home` directory of the container.
-Also, to run in detached mode just add `-d` (e.g docker run -d).
+> This run command mounts the local project directory to the `home` directory of the container where the mkdocs will serve.
 3. Navigate to MkDocs Project Url, `http://localhost:{hostPort}`
 4. As you make changes to the `docs` and `mkdocs.yaml` in the local directory, the running application will be watching for those changes.